Huddersfield Narrow Canal: The Standedge Tunnel

-Although the canal uses 74 locks to climb and descend the Pennines, there would have had to be many more without the digging of a very long tunnel through the Tame/Colne watershed (the River Colne flowing down to Huddersfield and the River Calder, and the Tame flowing down to Stockport and the River Mersey).
-The canal tunnel is 3 mi long, making it the longest canal tunnel in the United Kingdom.
+Although the canal uses 74 locks to climb and descend the Pennines (42 uphill through Yorkshire up to Standedge and 32 downhill from the tunnel into Ashton), there would have had to be many more without the digging of a very long tunnel through the Tame/Colne watershed (the River Colne flowing down to Huddersfield and the River Calder, and the Tame flowing down to Stockport and the River Mersey).
+The canal tunnel is 3 mi long, making it the longest canal tunnel in Great Britain, it is also the highest canal tunnel above sea level in Britain.
 It is largely brick lined but in some places the tunnel has been left with a natural rock surface.
+The tunnel is on a level section which stretches over 4.5 mi with Standedge Tunnel in the middle.

+The building and structures of Standedge Canal Tunnel are noted in three areas by Historic England; the eastern portal of the tunnel is grade II* listed as are the former tunnel keepers cottages (which are grade II listed).
+These form a group with the Tunnel Aqueduct bridge and also with the railway tunnel portals collectively "tell[ing] the story of the construction, evolution and expansion of the transport network across the Pennines."
+Above the centre point of the tunnel about 345 m above sea level, is the former engine house which was fitted with a stationary steam engine to allow workers to drain the central part of the tunnel whilst it was under construction.
+When the railway tunnels were being built alongside the canal tunnel, adits were cut from the canal tunnel sideways into what would be the railway tunnel's formation, greatly decreasing the time and effort spent on building the newer tunnels.

 The "Black Flood"

 In 1810, the Diggle Moss Reservoir gave way and Marsden was again flooded along with much of the Colne Valley.
 Houses and factories were wrecked and five people lost their lives.
 The force of the water was such that a fifteen-ton rock was carried 2 mi down the valley.